top of page

 • Vudu / Fandangonow

-Movie rentals generally have a time window in which you must watch after you rent.
+Movie rentals generally have a time window in which you must watch after you click the rent button.

 Rabbit ear antennas may be a thing of the past, but receiving OTA (Over The Air) TV is definitely not dead!
 You can watch local channels (network affiliates and the independents) by setting up a digital TV antenna.
 The antenna costs around $50 or so and installation isn't difficult.
 No monthly fees!
 Just like the old days -- commercials and all.

 Some HOAs (Home Owner Associations) have rules prohibiting outdoor antennas.
 Don't let that stop you.
-Federal rules specifically allow certain antennas and disallow HOA prohibitions on same.
+Federal rules specifically allow certain antennas and disallow HOA prohibitions.
 If your HOA has such prohibitions, contact them and politely explain that such prohibitions are unenforceable and to grant you a variance.

-More on that here and here and here.
+More on your rights to install an outdoor antenna here and here and here.

 Monthly Data Caps

 On an internet connection, everything you do results in data being transferred -- mostly downloaded to you.
-Streaming a movie or TV show is no different - it's just another way that data is downloaded.
+Streaming a movie or TV show is no different - it's just another form of data that is downloaded.
 It all counts against your monthly data caps (if you have caps).
 Very few customers actually hit those data caps, however.
 You'd had to be watching many hours of streaming TV per day.

-Data caps vary, but for most traditional cable-based internet plans, you'll get 1 TB (wireless and satellite are generally lower).
+Data caps vary, but for most traditional cable-based internet plans, you'll get 1 TB.
+Wireless and satellite generally have lower caps.
 Netflix estimates that SD (standard definition) programming consumes 0.7 GB per hour of viewing and HD consumes about 3.0 GB per hour.
 You could watch about 333 hours of HD streaming before you hit a 1 TB monthly data cap.
 That's about 11 hours per day of non-stop viewing on a single TV.
 Or about 5 1/2 hours per day non-stop on two TVs.
 Unless your family are all couch potatoes, you are unlikely to hit these caps.

 Here Today and Gone Tomorrow

-Streaming providers are constantly changing their offerings. e.g. If you find a good but older show on Netflix with many past seasons (lots of episodes) to watch, like How I Met Your Mother or Friends (both excellent shows with lots of episodes), you may find that Netflix drops the show before you've finished watching the entire series.
-Man, does that suck!
+Streaming providers are constantly changing their offerings. e.g. If you find a good but older show on Netflix with many past seasons (lots of episodes) to watch, like How I Met Your Mother or Friends, you may find that Netflix drops the show before you've finished watching the entire series.
+That sucks!

 Why does that happen?
-Because Netflix and the various content producers sign a contract specifying, among other things, how long Netflix will carry a particular show.
+Because Netflix and the various content providers sign a contract specifying, among other things, how long Netflix will carry a particular show.
 The show is dropped when the contract expires.
 Maybe it'll come back later, but most likely not.
+Even worse, sometimes content providers drop their own shows because of quirks in the tax law.
+Congress has talked about fixing that.

 What can you do?
-There are ways to permanently copy shows from Netflix, and other streaming providers, to your computer ahead of time so that even if they drop a show before you are finished watching all the episodes, you won't be left out in the cold wondering, say, if Rachel and Ross from Friends ever got back together.
+There are ways to permanently copy shows from Netflix and other streaming providers to your computer ahead of time so that even if they drop a show before you are finished watching all the episodes, you won't be left out in the cold.
+Then you can cast the saved show to your TV and watch at your leisure with no concern about it being yanked.

-There's software that enables you to record shows on your computer as they stream and to cast the shows to your TV set.
-Obviously, Netflix and other providers don't approve of this but there's practically speaking little they can do about it.
-This requires some amount of technical savvy or knowing a computer geek that can do it for you.
+Obviously Netflix and other providers don't approve of this but there's practically speaking little they can do about it.
+This requires some amount of technical savvy or knowing a friend that can do it for you.

-My personal approach is to wait till a series has wrapped then buy the entire run on BluRay disks.
+Our approach is to wait till a show has wrapped then buy the entire series on Blu-ray disks.
 Yes, you'll be behind.
 But there's advantages to this approach if you aren't an impulsive type.

-1. You'll know if the show actually wrapped as planned and ending organically; not having been cancelled early.
-Many (most?) shows are cancelled at some point in their run without a proper wrap leaving storylines unresolved and fans wanting.
+1. You'll know if the show actually wrapped as planned and ended organically; not having been cancelled prematurely.
+Many (most?) shows are cancelled at some point in their run without a proper wrap leaving plot lines unresolved and fans wanting.
 That's very aggravating.

-2. Buying the entire series in a boxed set at its conclusion is cheaper than buying individual seasons while the show is still in production.
-I can usually find a used copy but even new copies are generally not very expensive.
+2. Buying the entire series as a boxed set at its conclusion is cheaper than buying individual seasons while the show is still in production.
+I can sometimes find a used copy but even new copies are generally not very expensive.

 3. You can read reviews, talk to friends, and decide if the show is actually worth watching before investing a lot of time in it.
-In the past, we've suffered from a few bad shows and finally bailed on them.
-Reviews certainly aren't conclusive proof that you'll like or dislike a show, but it can help.
+In the past, we've suffered from a few bad shows that looked promising and finally bailed on them.
+Reviews certainly aren't conclusive proof that you'll like or dislike a show, but they can help.

-4. You can watch it again years later even if no streaming provider has it available.
+4. You can watch it again years later even if no streaming provider has it available or sell the disks and recoup some money.

 Closing Commentary

-It's true that cutting the cord does require some changes in how you enjoy TV.
-But I submit the "old way" of watching cable TV is simply a learned habit and is no more the "right way" than a streaming-only option.
+It's true that cutting the cord requires some change in how you enjoy TV.
+But I submit the "old way" of watching cable TV is simply a learned habit and is no more the right way than a streaming-only option.
 You can unlearn the old way and enjoy the new way just fine.

 bottom of page